Aurier joins Villarreal following Tottenham exit

 The full-back ended his time with Spurs after agreeing a mutual termination of his contract.

-Aurier will continue his career in Spain, joining the Europa League holder on a deal until the end of the season, with the option of extending his stay by a further two campaigns.
+Aurier will continue his career in Spain, joining the Europa League holders on a deal until the end of the season, with the option of extending his stay by a further two campaigns.

-🇪🇸 @Serge_aurier has been speaking in Spanish too (we've subtitled it for you) 💛! pic.twitter.com/T4dynjNn7R— Villarreal CF English (@VillarrealCFen) October 4, 2021

-The 28-year-old Cote d'Ivoire captain made 110 appearances for Tottenham following his move from Paris Saint-Germain in 2017, scoring eight goals.
+The 28-year-old Ivory Coast captain made 110 appearances for Tottenham following his move from Paris Saint-Germain in 2017, scoring eight goals.

 Aurier helped the London club reach the Champions League final in 2019, as well as the EFL Cup showpiece two years later.